mlanza/atomic/README.md

 reg({$state}); //register container to aid in interactive development
 ```
 Then begin fleshing out your core with domain logic, nothing but pure functions and using them to tell your app's story.
-Everything else including the program machinery (atoms, signals, routers, queues, buffers, buses, etc.) and glue code goes into `app`.
+Everything else including the program machinery (atoms, signals, routers, queues, buffers, buses, etc.) and glue code goes into `main`.

 Keep `main` trivially simple, at first.
 For a time it'll provide little more than the harness necessary to run the simulation.
 Then, to begin interacting with it, you'll want to serve it: